fresheneesz/ValidatedProofOfStake/readme.md

 # Validated Proof of Stake

 VPoS is a proof-of-stake consensus protocol for distributed ordering of cryptocurrency transactions as an alternative to pure Proof of Work.
-Its primary unique qualities are using validators for each block, and having a mechanism to incentivize minters to mine only on one of the candidate longest-chains that doesn't require lock-in stake.
+Its primary unique qualities are using validators for each block, and having a mechanism to incentivize minters to mine only on one of the candidate longest-chains without requiring lock-in stake.

 ## Problems with Current Solutions